God Images on Rock Art

-God images from the Fertile Crescent Nations and rock art
+God images from the Fertile Crescent and rock art

-In ancient times, there was a custom where each city-state in the Fertile Crescent had its protecting god; he was their ruler.
-People worshiped him and in return, their god would protect them.
-They credited their god with magical powers that affected both the national and the cosmic levels.
+In ancient times, there was a custom where each city-state in the Fertile Crescent had its protecting god.
+He was their ruler, people worshiped him and in return, their god would protect them.
+They credited him with magical powers that affected both the national and the cosmic levels.
 How did he look?
-Xenophanes of Colophon 475 BC, Greek philosopher, described it eloquently:
+Xenophanes of Colophon 475 BC, a Greek philosopher, described it eloquently:

 “But if cattle and horses and lions had hands or could paint with their hands and create works such as men do, horses like horses and cattle like cattle also would depict the gods’ shapes and make their bodies of such a sort as the form they themselves have.”
 And, so did people!!
 They created a god image of their own and to glorify they awarded him the Milky Way image.